 - Security prices will fluctuate.
 The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
-This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
-This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust is not actively managed.
-Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines
+This may occur at any point in time, including during the initial offering period.
+Securities selected by the sponsor may not perform as expected during a "pullback." - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust is considered to be concentrated in securities issued by companies in the consumer products and services and the utilities sectors.
+Negative developments in these sectors will affect the value of your investment more than would be the case in a more diversified investment.
+General risks of companies in the consumer products and services sector include the general state of the economy, intense competition and consumer spending trends.
+General risks of companies in the utilities sector include risks of increases in fuel and other operating costs, restrictions on operations and increased costs and delays as a result of environmental, nuclear safety and other regulations, and technological innovations which may render existing plans, equipment or products obsolete. - The trust is not actively managed.
+Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.